MakeSchool-Tutorials/Habitual-Swift4/P07-Adding-a-Collection-View/content.md

     func setImage(image: UIImage){
         self.habitImage.image = image
     }

-    @IBOutlet weak var habitImage: UIImageView!

 }
 ```

 In this code, we are creating a static variable which allows us to access that property within our `AddHabitViewController`, and also allowing the cell's nib to be called and used for initialization in the future.
-The `setImage()` property allows us to be able to set the specific image for the cell that will be called in our datasource methods over in our `AddHabitViewController`.
+The `setImage()` property sets the specific image for the cell that will be called in our datasource methods over in our `AddHabitViewController`.

 Enough talk of our `AddHabitViewController`, let us add the code we need to be able to finally display our images in the collection view.